 Thank you, Baby Jesus and all that is holy, that this occurred before my class was present.

-When I sat down, due to the sheer force of my stomach, my pants jumped ship as Bertha spilled over the top, like overflowing bread dough in the oven.
+When I sat down, due to the sheer force of my stomach, my pants jumped ship as said stomach spilled over the top, like overflowing bread dough in the oven.

-It happened in slo-mo and I just sat, stunned, watching my spilling fat.
+It happened in slo-mo and I just sat, stunned, watching my overflowing fat.

 The rest of the day I spent sucking as much in as possible as to not knock an unsuspecting kid in the face with my fat.